MiyukiHoshi21/computing-work/teachers-day/charaters.md

 Boy 14: Guy who offered to help who went to build the robot

-Girl 1: 2nd asymptomatic who went to write the Arduino code
+*Girl 1 - Audrey: 2nd asymptomatic who went to write the Arduino code*

-Girl 2 - Yan Ching: 3rd asymptomatic who went to write the Arduino code
+*Girl 2 - Yan Ching: 3rd asymptomatic who went to write the Arduino code*

 Girl 3: 4th asymptomatic who went to write the Arduino code